ibm-cloud-docs/monitoring/api/alerting-api.md

 {:important: .important}
 {:note: .note}

-# Alerting by using REST API operations
+# Managing alerts by using the Sysdig Alerts REST API
 {: #alerting-api}

 You can manage alerts in a {{site.data.keyword.mon_full_notm}} instance through REST API operations that you can run by using a Python client or a cURL command.